broadinstitute/warp/pipelines/skylab/smartseq2_single_nucleus/SmartSeq2SingleNucleus.changelog.md

 2021-04-21 (Date of Last Commit)

-* First version of the pipeline
+* Initial release of the SmartSeq2SingleNucleus pipeline